pipelane/pipelaner/sources/generator/kafka/README.md

 # **Kafka**

-The **Kafka** input component enables consuming messages from Kafka topics with configurable settings such as partition fetch sizes, offset reset policies, and balancing strategies.
+The **Kafka** input component enable consuming messages from Kafka topics with configurable settings such as partition fetch size, offset reset policies, and balancing strategies.

 ---